olhanotolga/buybyebuy/README.md

 `npm run start` — runs the app in the development mode at `http://localhost:3000`.

 `npm run build` — builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).